ebeohp/ebeohp/README.md

 # phoebe -- @ebeohp
 Hello, I'm Phoebe a high schooler interested in pursuing CS.
-I program html5 games for a non-profit called Keep Sugar Land Beautiful. 🌳🐸 I also intend to learn frameworks like Vue and continue to learn data structures on youtoob :> I aim to serve others.
+I program html5 games for a non-profit called Keep Sugar Land Beautiful. 🌳🐸 I like comics and chickens.

-### “We know that “We all possess knowledge.”
-But knowledge puffs up while love builds up.”- Corinthians 8:11
-So lets go!!
 <!--
 **ebeohp/ebeohp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.